 Contact lenses, especially soft ones, could increase tear evaporation and increase irritation, infection due to protein deposits and pain.2 Dryness of the ocular surface is the main reason for discomfort while wearing contact lenses.

-Other environmental factors such as smoke and wind can also cause dry eye as well as certain medications (acne medicine, antidepressants, Parkinson’s medications, sleeping pills, antihistamines, birth control pills and other hormones).
-Also, problems with production of your tear film, such as blocked meibomian glands (small gland on the edge of your eyelids) can lead to dry eye.
+Other environmental factors such as smoke and wind can also cause dry eye as well as certain medications (acne medicine, antidepressants, Parkinson’s medications, sleeping pills, antihistamines, birth control pills, and other hormones).
+Also, problems with the production of your tear film, such as blocked meibomian glands (small glands on the edge of your eyelids) can lead to dry eye.